nandini1208/Recipe_Manager_Task/README.md

-# 🍳 Nandini's Menu Repository
+# 🍳 Nandini's Recipe Manager

 A beautiful and responsive recipe management web application where you can store, organize, and manage your favorite recipes with ease.